Ultrafast genome-wide gene expression analysis. Try RNA-Seq now. Learn More

 Load and package your sample.

-Add the correct volume of your sample(s) from the table above.
+Add the correct volume of your sample(s) according to the instructions above.
 Make sure to seal and package your samples well to make sure they arrive safely for sequencing!

 • Ensure caps fit snugly and close them firmly.
 Do not use brands of strip tubes where the caps can easily pop open during shipping.